nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 | Mark as done | no contact-equivalent, `edone` (event) |

 Other app-wide commands are also available.
-These commands do not process any additional parameters.
+These commands do not process any additional parameters, including the single-argument `help` command.

 | Action | Command |
 |---|---|